top of page

 • The application process begins with the submission of the completed initial grant application directly through this site.

-• The three classrooms selected for the grant will collaborate in person with an Andrew’s Gift consultant during February 2024 to complete the final grant request, identifying appropriate hardware, curriculum, and applications based upon classroom needs.
+• The classrooms selected for the grant will collaborate in person with an Andrew’s Gift consultant during February 2025 to complete the final grant request, identifying appropriate hardware, curriculum, and applications based upon classroom needs.

-• It is requested that the Organization / District purchase the materials in April so that their Technology Department is able to have everything available to the classrooms in August 2024.
+• It is requested that the Organization / District purchase the materials as soon as possible during the Spring so that their Technology Department is able to have everything available to the classrooms in August 2025.

 bottom of page